chaoskagami/untold1undub/README.md

 The only reason this is possible is due to this guy: https://github.com/xdanieldzd and his tool UntoldUnpack, which served as documentation for implementing my own tool.

+Now with support for EOV, due to using the exact same data format!
+Whee.

 How to use
 ----------